libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

-• 8/27 Updated usage guide with explination of Ui's functions.
+• 8/27 Updated usage guide with explanations of Ui's functions.

 • 8/27 Removed Username from collection name and switched to using Metadata.